 In contrast to congenital and acquired moles, atypical moles are more likely to develop into malignant tumours.
 Melanomas are always the darker of the two.

+Moles are very and are the result of skin cells that have grown abnormally.
+However, uncontrolled growth isn't always a sign of cancer.
 Congenital nevi are moles that appear on the skin from birth.
 However, moles can also occur in childhood or adolescence.
 As we age, sun exposure and other factors contributing to ageing skin can lead to the development of moles and other skin growths.
+While some moles can develop into cancer, the vast majority are benign.
+For this reason, it's crucial to consult with a doctor about any suspicious moles you notice:

-Cryosonic uses this treatment method.
+There are three types of surgical treatments to remove moles: Excision, Punching, and Shaving.
+These treatments require anaesthesia due to the invasive nature of cutting the moles, and there is more chance of scarring.
+There are two types of non-surgical procedures to remove benign moles.
+Cryotherapy: Cryosonic uses this treatment method.
 Using the latest tool on the market, the Cryopen finely sprays liquid nitrogen to freeze off the mole.
 The Cryopen is a quick and effective procedure and requires no anaesthesia because the freezing process naturally numbs the area.
-As a result, the cells in the mole are destroyed and removed by the body’s immune system, forming a scab before the mole falls off.
+As a result, the cells in the mole are destroyed and removed by the body's immune system, forming a scab before the mole falls off.
+Radiofrequency: Only a select few moles can be treated with radiofrequency technology.
+They are typically raised moles that do not pose a health risk.
+Skin can be shaved off in seconds using an electrode tip and a high-frequency radio wavelength.
+An anaesthetic has to be applied before treatment.

 Skincare is critical for your overall health, and it’s important to remember that even moles are a part of your skin.
 Wear sunscreen every day in addition to cleansing and moisturizing.
 Don’t ignore moles on your skin; they need at least SPF 30 protection, just like the rest of your body.